SBC CHEVY HOWARDS HYD OE ROLLER CAM 565/580 LIFT 245/253 DUR@.050" # 180345-10

 Our dyno results are very accurate.
 As time goes by, you will see more dyno results posted below of engines using this cam with various combinations.
 We use a group of approximately 5 sbc hyd. roller cams in our engine program.
 We tested many profiles over the years.
 This group of cams has outperformed many others with consideration to drivability.
 There are many cams on the market with similar profiles that do not perform anywhere close to the cams we have chosen.

 Below are dyno results on various engine sizes and combinations with this cam.
 The specifics for each dyno run are found in the upper left-hand corner of the test description graphic.
 The horse power numbers will usually improve anywhere from 5-10 more than what the dyno results show after the rings have fully seated.

-Official Dyno report on our 383 engine with this cam, Pro Maxx heads, and a single plane intake.
+Official Dyno report on our 383 engine with cam choice #1, Pro Maxx heads, and a single plane intake.

 Official Dyno report on our 383 engine with this cam and a single plane intake.

 This engine had the regular Howards tie-bar lifters and valve float to a minor degree was present at 6300 rpm.